ItsKhuramShahzad/GitTest/ReadMe.md

 Android
 .NET Development
 Java
-My Name is Khuram  and i belong to Muzaffarabad.
+My Name is Khuram  and i belong to Muzaffarabad

 Point of Sale...